 Compensation & Tax Memos

-P&B’s Compensation & Tax Memos are designed to help pastors and church treasurers, with various clergy and church financial matters, such as retirement, Social Security, taxes, business expenses, ministerial compensation, church audits, and more.
-Each memo is reviewed annually for accuracy by certified public accountants, to assure you’re getting the most accurate information.
+NBUSA Compensation & Tax Memos are designed to help pastors and church treasurers with various clergy and church financial matters, such as retirement, Social Security, taxes, business expenses, ministerial compensation, church audits, and more.
+Each memo is reviewed annually for accuracy by certified public accountants to assure you’re getting the most accurate information.

-Below is a list of our Memos, along with brief descriptions, to help you identify which will be the most beneficial to you.
+Below is a list of our memos, along with brief descriptions.

 Memos